YLTsai0609/cs50/chp0.md

 <img src='./images/chp_5.png'></img>

-* we need more digit :P
+* we need more digit : P
 * the digit called **bit**
 * 1/0 on/off True/False could represnet the idea